 The Linlithgow Museum is free, open six days a week and is in the Partnership Centre in the heart of Linlithgow.
 The museum features the Mary Queen of Scots statue, which has recently been restored.
 It’s the place to discover more about Linlithgow’s royal connections, the trades of the town, and the people who lived there throughout the centuries.

 This stunning house, which has been in the Dalyell family since 1612, reveals their lives and interests over the centuries.
 The estate, situated just outside the town, is open year-round, and it is here that you can admire the magnificent plaster ceilings.
 The ceilings were commissioned by Thomas Dalyell and his wife Janet Bruce for King Charles I’s visit to Scotland in 1633 and can be seen in the High Hall and the King’s Room.
 So embark on an adventure, view the family portraits, and walk through the woodland to the tower and the magnificent views of central Scotland.

 Blackness Castle is a 15th-century fortress on a rocky spit on the south shore of the Firth of Forth, near the village of Blackness, four miles outside Linlithgow.
 Sir George Crichton constructed the castle in the 1440s, most likely on the site of an earlier fort.
 Climbing the tower requires negotiating many steps, but it will be worth it once you reach the top to view the beautiful scenery.

 Beecraigs Country Park

-Two miles and a five-minute drive south of Linlithgow, you'll find Beecraigs Country Park.
+Two miles and a five-minute drive south of Linlithgow, you’ll find Beecraigs Country Park.
 There are numerous forest paths here with beautiful views.
-There's plenty to keep the children and the dogs entertained within its 913 acres, and for a bite to eat, take-away food and beverages are available at the visitor centre.
+There’s plenty to keep the children and the dogs entertained within its 913 acres, and take-away food and beverages are available at the visitor centre for a bite to eat.